Workshops

 About the Workshop

-Mastering Tai Chi is not a quick workout; it is a lifelong study.
-This traditional 108-form practice balances moving meditation with practical self-defense, where each movement serves as a step toward a deeper understanding of body, mind, and energy.
-From the iconic “White Crane Spreads Wings” to the foundational “Grasp Bird’s Tail,” Evvy’s instruction is an invitation to slow down and discover the art of true meditative motion.
+Mastering Tai Chi is not a quick workout.
+It is a lifelong study, and one of the most rewarding you can undertake.
+This traditional 108-form practice blends moving meditation with the practical roots of self-defense, where each movement becomes a step toward a deeper understanding of body, mind, and energy.

 Your Instructor: Evvy Bures

-Evvy Bures has been a dedicated practitioner and teacher of Wu family Tai Chi for over 40 years.
-For Evvy, Tai Chi is far more than a sequence of movements — it is a profound journey toward peace of heart, mind, and body.
+Evvy Bures has been a dedicated practitioner and teacher of Wu Family Tai Chi for over 40 years.
+For Evvy, Tai Chi is far more than a sequence of movements.
+It is a profound journey toward peace of heart, mind, and body.

 Her teaching focuses on the unique healing energy generated within a group practice, balancing fluid meditation with the practical roots of self-defense.
 Over four decades, she has helped countless students discover the life-changing benefits of slowing down and finding balance.